cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 ## Conclusion

-You have started creating the first elements of a simple checkers blockchain, one where it is possible to create games.
+You have started creating the first elements of a simple checkers blockchain, one where it is possible to create, and recall, games.

 Cosmos SDK v0.50, compared to earlier versions, allows you to created modules in a more modular and concise way.